Wix vs Shopify — Which is Better?

 In addition to letting you sell physical goods, Wix and Shopify both allow you to sell digital products (eBooks, music and so on).

-Doing so in Wix is slightly more straightforward, because you get this functionality out of the box — Shopify requires you to add its ‘Digital Downloads’ app first (there is no charge for this, however).
+I’ve found that doing so in Wix is slightly more straightforward, because you get this functionality out of the box — Shopify requires you to add its ‘Digital Downloads’ app first (there is no charge for this, however).

 Despite the fact that you can get started with digital downloads a bit more easily with Wix, I’d argue that Shopify is — for EU users at least — the better bet for selling digital goods, because it handles an EU tax called ‘VAT MOSS’ more effectively.